kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Lissocarcinus laevis
 Tags	2014 crab
-Desc	This cool crab is part of a family that, with the help of a pair of broad paddle-like legs, can swim.
+Desc	This cool crab, decorated with awesome symmetric spots, is part of a family that, with the help of a pair of broad paddle-like legs, can swim.
 It's around one centimeter long and can be seen around tube anemones.

 DSC02984.jpg